Master of Education in School Leadership – Providence College

 Master of Education in School Leadership

-The Graduate Studies Program in School Leadership (formerly Administration) is designed to equip teachers with the skills necessary to become a school administrator.
-Recipients of Providence College master’s degrees in school leadership have gone on to become assistant principals, principals, assistant superintendents, and superintendents.
+The Graduate School Leadership Program (formerly School Administration) is designed to equip teachers with the skills necessary to become a school administrator.
+Recipients of Providence College master’s degrees in school leadership have gone on to educational leadership careers such as assistant principals, principals, assistant superintendents, and superintendents.

 All program course work is designed to provide the prospective administrator with an understanding of both the theoretical and practical aspects of the supervisor’s role.
 Students in the program take a central core of courses in curriculum, evaluation, instruction, law, and finance.
 To this are added courses that address community concerns, technology, and research techniques.
 Students are also exposed to innovative governance structures and methods which will further their careers as school administrators.
 The program culminates with a six-credit internship which requires students to put into practice the theory they have been taught in their classes.